embano1/pubsub_autoscaler/README.md

 I wanted to use a custom metric, i.e. the queue depth of RabbitMQ as a trigger for scaling.
 Again, proof-of-concept only, code probably also needs some cleaning and can be shortened ,)

 ## Quick Start
-You need a running Kubernetes environment to deploy this demo.
+You need a running Kubernetes environment and kubectl installed to deploy this demo.

 	- git clone https://github.com/embano1/pubsub_autoscaler.git
 	- cd pubsub_autoscaler